thiagoa/rbtagger/README.md

 ### Setting up a keyboard shortcut

-The classic Emacs shortcut for looking up tags is `M-.`, which calls `xref-find-definitions`.
+The classic Emacs shortcut for looking up tags is <kbd>M-.</kbd>, which calls `xref-find-definitions`.
 I recommend overriding this shortcut with `rbtagger-find-definitions` in your favorite Ruby mode:

 ```elisp
 ;; For enh-ruby-mode